amitmse/in_Python_/Others/README.md

 	- Solution: Transforming the dependent or independent variables, Use robust statistical methods that are less sensitive to non-normality may be appropriate.

-4. Homoscedasticity of residuals /equal variance of residuals Homoscedasticity in the context of residuals refers to the assumption that the variance of the error terms (residuals) is constant across all levels of the independent variables in a regression model.
+5. Homoscedasticity of residuals /equal variance of residuals:

+	Homoscedasticity in the context of residuals refers to the assumption that the variance of the error terms (residuals) is constant across all levels of the independent variables in a regression model.

 	- Issue: Homoscedasticity is necessary for accurately estimating the standard errors of the regression coefficients.
 The standard errors of the coefficients may be biased, leading to unreliable hypothesis tests nd confidence intervals.
 Homoscedasticity ensures that the estimated coefficients are unbiased and have minimum variance.